EDIorg/data-package-best-practices/science_domain/ecological_community_surveys.md

 DRAFT DRAFT DRAFT

 ## Introduction
-Community survey data can be highly complex, often with location-specific methods.
-That complexity generally means that prescribed formats cannot be imposed on research studies.
-However, some general principles can be obtained from
+We know from experience that primary research data sets cannot be easily reused until all data are completely understood.
+Community survey data in particular, can be highly complex, often with location-specific methods.
+Some general principles can be summarized from:

 - synthesis scientists working with this type of data
 - lessons learned from harmonization of primary data, e.g., EDI's `ecocomDP` project.

-This document summarizes those principles.

 ## Anticipated use cases

+### Synthesis
+Synthesis requires that primary research data sets be understood and combined into a similar format.
+EDI has examined the needs of synthesis scientists using community survey data, and that feedback is incorporated here.

 ### Harmonization
-EDI is harmonizing this data type.
-For more information, see:
+Although a prescribed format would make data easily reused, the complexity of community surveys generally means that a prescribed format cannot be imposed on research studies.
+Therefore, EDI is harmonizing this data type in a workflow framework, and the lessons learned from examining raw data are included here.
+For more information on EDI's harmonization of community survey data, see:
 - https://github.com/EDIorg/ecocomDP
 - https://environmentaldatainitiative.org/dataset-design/data-package-design-for-community-survey-data/

-### Synthesis
-We know from experience that primary research data sets cannot be easily combined or synthesized until all data are completely understood and converted to a similar format.
-When input data are in a similar format, aggregations and reuse can be greatly accelerated.
-EDI has examined the needs of synthesis scientists using community survey data, and a major goal of harmonization is to assist synthesis efforts.

 ### External applications
 Community survey data are of great interest to the broader biodiversity community, particularly through their support for portals such as GBIF, and the use of the Darwin Core Vocabulary.
 Harmonization is the first step in this process.

 ## Recommendations for datasets

+### Definitions and conventions
+The recommendations and examples below are organized according to how easily the data are reused.
+In all cases **Best** is preferred, and the recommended.
+- Best: Data are easily understood (do not require manual handling or further investigation
+- OK: Some manual or custom or specialized handling required
+- Marginal: Additional metadata is required, along with custom handling and probably investigation (e.g., questions answered via email)
+- Not useable: the dataset has significant metadata missing; or has too many inconsistencies or layout challenges for it to be used even with manual handling.

-### Methods
+### Sampling methods
+Methods are generally text metadata
+*   **Best**

-* should explain the sampling strategy.
+    * explanation of the sampling strategy.
-* should inlcude diagrams of sampling plots and their spatial relationships
+    * diagrams of sampling plots and their spatial relationships
+*   **OK**
+    * reference included to a paper describing the above
+*   **Marginal/not usable**
+    * no description of methods

 ### Dates
 Temporal sampling regime is consistent

 *   **Best**: consistent dateTime format throughout
     *   [https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-mcr.6.56](https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-mcr.6.56)
 *   **OK**: sampling regime changes over time (yyyy, vs yyyy-mm-dd)
         *   YYYY, vs YYYY-MM-DD